 For the privileged, Maduro’s cronies and regime insiders, the premium meant they could buy dollars ‘cheap’ at the official rate and immediately sell their dollars ‘dear’ on the black market.
 In the process, they would pocket the premium.
 By keeping the official rate set so that the bolívar was artificially overvalued via controls, the Maduro regime could restrict access to Venezuela’s foreign exchange reserves and dole them out to friends, guaranteeing massive profits at no risk.

 But as of 29 January, the largesse for loyalists has dramatically dried up.
 Indeed, the BMP has turned negative.
 This implies that market participants expect the bolívar to appreciate relative to the dollar, and that individuals are willing to pay a premium to obtain bolívars on the black market.
-This indicates that those engaged in the black market expect an end to Venezuela's death spiral.
-For observers scanning world headlines for a ray of sunlight at the end of the Venezuelan tunnel, this is the first signal of good news starting to break through.
+This indicates that those engaged in the black market expect an end to Venezuela’s death spiral.
+For observes scanning world headlines for a ray of sunlight at the end of the Venezuelan tunnel, this is the first signal of good news starting to break through.

 Steve Hanke is Professor of Applied Economics at The Johns Hopkins University and Member of the OMFIF Advisory Board.